warmlogic/expertTrain/README.md

    - See `expertTrain/config_EBUG.m` for an example.
       - Note how it runs `et_saveStimList()` and `et_processStims_EBUG()`
       - Apologies for being such a long/extensive config file, but it is well organized.
+   - For the config structures in `config_EBUG.m`, each entry in `expParam.sesTypes` is a separate session (e.g., different days of the experiment).
+The phases for each session are configured below that in the `expParam.session` field.
+The requirement is that `expParam.session` has a field for each `expParam.sesTypes` entry.
+- For Net Station integration:
+   1. Connect the behavioral testing computer and the Net Station computer together with an ethernet cable.
+   1. Find the IP address of the Net Station computer (`System Prefs > Network > Ethernet`) and put the IP address in the top of the config file as the variable `expParam.NSHost` as a string.
+   1. When Net Station is open and the experiment runs, the experiment will automatically start and stop recording EEG.
-- Less well organized features:
+- Less well described/organized features (see examples in `config_EBUG.m` for now):
    - Reading external text files containing phase instructions
    - There are practice modes for matching, naming, and recognition.
 Hopefully the provided config is clear enough on how to set them up.
+Currently, practice phases randomly select exemplars from each species, but I'd like it to work differently than it does now (see TODO, below).
-   - Image manipulation conditions are supported, just use different family names for each condition.
+   - Image manipulation conditions are supported.
+Use different family names for each condition.
 Species orders can be yoked together across families if there is something common about conditions and exemplars.
    - Impedance breaks (every X trials or Y blocks).
 Use "g" key to end the impedance check.
    - Blink breaks (every X seconds)